tbxiao/chauff.github.io/index.md

 learning to search and IR for specific user groups.

 I have diverse research interests and am always happy to dive into a new area.
 Together with three PhD students I am supervising (Guanliang Chen, Yue Zhao and Dan Davis), I am currently focusing heavily on large-scale learning analytics and how to incorporate search into the learning process at scale (after all, I am an *IR* researcher!).
 TU Delft is a very active provider of Massive Open Online Courses (MOOCs) on the edX platform, which provides a rich experimental playground; ultimately, I and the whole [WIS Learning Analytics team](http://www.wis.ewi.tudelft.nl/projects/learning-analytics/) I lead, aim to provide insights and develop mechanisms to improve learning at scale.

-To get some track record in the domain of learning (and to sell my interest of search as learning), together with my PhD students I have made a concerted effort to enter the community through publications.
-In the past 12 months, this strategy has led to **six** full papers at top-level conferences.
-To get a quick overview of the kind of questions we have published about, take a look at the slides, they cover each contribution in 1-2 slides:
+To get a quick overview of the kind of questions we have recently published about, take a look at the following slides, they cover each contribution in 1-2 slides:

 <iframe src="https://docs.google.com/presentation/d/1GUstBTltQXmktv9hG2x0u2-PfBfnhlFvNV2pZKy3Hc8/embed?start=false&loop=false&delayms=3000" frameborder="0" width="700" height="422" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>